vritika1310/image_to_text/README.md

 4. Run the server using app.js and then open index.html.
 5. Now You are ready to use our app!!

-# Error in deployment on heroku
+Error in deployment on heroku
-We have tried a lot for deploying our app to heroku but due to pyteeseract we are not able to deploy it.
+We have tried a lot for deploying our app to heroku but due to pytesseract we are not able to deploy it.